pUrGe12/TerminAI/README.md

 - [ ] Test the parsing logic.
 - [ ] Test the comms again.
 - [ ] Test part A.
+- [ ] UPDATE the images, for the sequencer and the breakout and all.

 ## Brief explantion of the Idea